-Asset Type Renewal or replacement requirements Expenditure Concrete culverts Aluminium and galvanised floodgates Aluminium floodgates will not need replacing before 2047.
+Asset Type Renewal or replacement requirements Expenditure Concrete culverts Concrete culverts have a design life of at least 50 years.
+The earliest culverts installed as part of the Scheme were constructed in 1997 as part of the initial Scheme construction works.
+No replacement required before 2045.
+Nil Aluminum and galvanised floodgates Aluminum floodgates will not need replacing before 2047.
 Galvanised floodgates may need replacing prior to 2047.
 Current asset value of all floodgates is \$5,000 and would be replaced as required from annual maintenance funding.
 Operational Rock riprap Rock does not need replacement.
 Minor toping up may be required very irregularly.
 The Waiwhakaiho River and Mangaone Streams have stable beds resulting in stable riprap works that require minimal attention.
 Operational Ancillary minor structures Gates, fences and bollards have a life shorter than 30 years but individually have a low replacement cost and will be replaced as a maintenance activity as required Operational